deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 Not that I'm complaining, I love my desktop setup.
 I love it so much that I was afraid of getting a new PC when I was due for one.
 I was afraid that I would mess things up(I have done that many times in the past, I think Linux users can relate to me)

-So I decided to capture the most important aspects of my distro for anyone interested in using Linux as their primary OS for development.
+So I decided to capture the most important aspects of my distro for anyone interested in using GNU/Linux as their primary OS for development.

 ![](https://thepracticaldev.s3.amazonaws.com/i/3zajm5va5xplo9mg7804.png)